hallyvictoria/mini-jeu-POO/README.md

     Human players can choose to :

-        - Heal
+        - Health Pack
-        - Look for a better weapon
+        - Look for a better weapon (Tatane)
         - Attack one of the bots

     Bots can only attack

 The last team that lives wins, FIGHT !

-Hope you enjoy :clin_d'œil:
+Hope you enjoy ;)

 Made by RCC and VH